Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 “Really, *really* can’t.
 Seriously.
 Sorry, dude.”
 ‘Lewis’ shook his head looking genuinely torn up that he couldn’t share.
 He half-turned and gestured to the statuesque gal in the Canucks jersey who’d come in behind him, who was smiling with a shimmer of compassionate tears around her eyes.
 “Uh...Guys, this is Lucy.
 Lucy…well, you know.”

 There was a round of handshakes.
 “It’s a real privilege to meet you,” Lucy gushed, obviously only an inch from geeking out.
-“I mean---” she cleared her throat.
+“I mean - ” she cleared her throat.
 “Sorry.”

 Xiù waved off the apology.
 “It’s okay...you’re from Vancouver?”